Hierarchical Evaluation of Software Design Capabilities of Large Language Models of Code: Methodology

 \subsection{Code Transformations}

-To systematically evaluate \llms{} in handling degraded code quality, we define code transformations that generate samples with controlled and verifiable manifestations of \textit{high coupling} and \textit{low cohesion}.
+To systematically evaluate \llms{} in handling degraded code quality, we define code transformations that generate samples with \textbf{controlled} and \textbf{verifiable} manifestations of \textit{high coupling} and \textit{low cohesion}, at scale.
 This control is essential because the natural, heterogeneous occurrence of these properties in real projects complicates targeted and systematic assessment.

-In addition, we aim to reduce the threat of data contamination by generating synthetic data absent from the models' training corpora.
+Crucially, we also aim to reduce the threat of \textit{data contamination} by generating realistic data absent from the models' training corpora.
 These transformations are implemented using the Spoon~\cite{Pawlak2015} library.
 For clarity, we provide the output of each transformation when applied to the code snippet shown in Figure~\ref{fig:original_code}.